 There are some actions you can take if you find that shaving causes you pain or discomfort.
 So what can you do if shaving irritates your skin?
 Don’t keep doing what you’re doing.
 There’s no reason for your face to be hot, red or blotchy when you can take one of the following actions instead:

 Grow a beard.
-Okay, this may not be the most helpful or creative suggestion because you must have considered the possibility before.
+OK, this may not be the most helpful or creative suggestion because you must have considered the possibility before.
 But beards are more accepted today than ever before, and having one can make you look better.
 While you’ll still have to trim around it if you want clean lines, that’s less of your face you’ll be irritating, so it just might work out for you.

 Choose permanent stubble.
 Stubble is a hot trend now too, and most of that stubble you see these days isn’t the result of shaving and then letting the hair grow out for a few days.
 Many guys eliminate the need to shave by getting themselves the best stubble trimmer they can find and then trimming every day or every other day to maintain a consistent appearance that can range from hardly noticeable to nearly a full beard.